Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: Introduction

 \subsection{Literature Review}

-The finite blocklength regime and URLLC have primarily been studied in the context of cellular networks (see \cite{nasir2020resource, soleymani2023optimization, van2022joint} and references therein), with limited research addressing URLLC in CF-mMIMO networks.
+The finite blocklength regime and URLLC have primarily been studied in the context of cellular networks (see \cite{nasir2020resource, soleymani2023optimization, van2022joint,ren2019joint, yang2024joint} and references therein), with limited research addressing URLLC in CF-mMIMO networks.
+For instance, although \cite{ren2019joint, yang2024joint} study joint power and blocklength optimization to enhance reliability in factory automation and heterogeneous networks, these results do not extend to CF-mMIMO.
 The potentials of massive MIMO in meeting URLLC requirements for industrial automation are investigated in \cite{lancho2021cell, ostman2021urllc,alonzo2021cell}.
-Network availability is investigated in \cite{lancho2021cell} and \cite{ostman2021urllc}, and \cite{alonzo2021cell} proposes a power allocation algorithm to maximize the minimum signal-to-interference-plus-noise ratio (SINR).
-The authors in \cite{elwekeil2022power} propose two power optimization algorithms to provide URLLC for traditional ground UEs and unmanned aerial vehicles (UAVs) in a CF-mMIMO system.
-The objectives in \cite{elwekeil2022power} are maximizing either the sum or the minimum URLLC rate, and they study neither energy minimization nor blocklength optimization.
-Max-min rate optimization is also studied in \cite{nasir2021cell}, where the authors adapt a special class of conjugate beamforming for a CF-mMIMO with single-antenna APs.
-Moreover, the authors aim to address an energy efficiency optimization problem.
+Most of the works on CF-mMIMO and URLLC focus on data rate and energy efficiency maximization.
+The authors in \cite{elwekeil2022power} propose two power optimization algorithms to provide URLLC for traditional ground UEs and uncrewed aerial vehicles (UAVs) in a CF-mMIMO system, with a focus on maximizing either the sum or the minimum URLLC rate.
+A power control algorithm based on geometric programming is proposed in \cite{PerformanceMIMO-URLLC} to enhance the downlink sum-rate.
+Max-min rate optimization and energy efficiency optimization are studied in \cite{nasir2021cell}, where the authors adapt a special class of conjugate beamforming for a CF-mMIMO with single-antenna APs.
+The authors in \cite{DeepEE} propose an iterative search-based two-stage energy-efficiency optimization algorithm and a convolutional neural network architecture for uplink power optimization, assuming a fixed blocklength.

-Joint power and blocklength optimization is studied in \cite{ren2019joint} and \cite{yang2024joint} to optimize the reliability in a factory automation scenario and heterogeneous cellular networks, respectively.
-Cell-free networks as well as energy minimization are not studied in these works.
-Moreover, sensing requirements are not considered in \cite{alonzo2021cell,lancho2021cell, elwekeil2022power, nasir2021cell, ren2019joint, yang2024joint,ostman2021urllc}.

-There are few works that jointly consider URLLC and ISAC.
+The above-mentioned works do not consider sensing requirements.
+Indeed, there are a few works that jointly consider URLLC and ISAC.
 In \cite{ding2022joint}, a joint precoding scheme is proposed to minimize transmit power, satisfying sensing and delay requirements.
-Moreover, joint ISAC beamforming and scheduling design is addressed in \cite{zhao2022jointbeam} and \cite{zhao2024joint} with a focus on the coexistence of periodic and aperiodic traffic to balance the tradeoff between their corresponding performance.
+Moreover, joint ISAC beamforming and scheduling design is addressed in \cite{zhao2022jointbeam} and \cite{zhao2024joint} with a focus on the coexistence of periodic and aperiodic traffic to balance the trade-off between their corresponding performance.
 The aperiodic traffic is triggered by sensing information about the stochastic environment.

 The consideration of E2E energy-awareness has been explored in various contexts, as reflected in prior works such as \cite{alabbasi2018optimal,masoudi2022energy,demir2022cell,demir2023cell, yang2019efficient}.
 In particular, \cite{demir2023cell} studied fully virtualized E2E power minimization problem for CF-mMIMO on O-RAN architecture by taking the radio, fronthaul, and processing resources into account.
 Joint UE scheduling and power allocation scheme for cell-free ISAC systems is studied in \cite{cao2023joint}, which aims to maximize the sum rate of the communication UEs and the sensing targets.
 However, the authors do not consider either URLLC requirements or energy minimization.